scottcheng/renren-album-downloader/README.md

 Renren Album Downloader
 ====

-This is a Chrome extension which enables you to download a Renren album with one click.
+A Chrome extension which enables you to download a Renren album with one click

 - - - - -